Children and Young Peoples’ Mental Health Service (CYPMHS) inpatient unit for West Yorkshire

 We will ensure that young people are involved in their care planning and treatment.
 We will help young people to achieve independence and well-being, and will respect them.
 We work non-judgmentally with regard to a young person’s religious beliefs and culture.
 We are responsive to disability, gender, sexual orientation, age, ethnicity, spiritual, cultural, religious, physical, and sensory needs.

-Assessment and formulation led
+We are assessment and formulation led

 Outcomes for young people are better in the community and an inpatient admission should be a last resort.
 Sometimes however, an admission is the only option, to provide safe and effective care.
 We will ensure that presenting problems are assessed comprehensively, a formulation is developed, and that clear recommendations are made for how care can be continued in the community when possible.